A German Immigrant Girl Shares Her Adventure

 They would perhaps be brought up by strangers and taught to cherish no affectionate remembrances of their mother, who still loved them so dearly.

-My husband, whom I had spent so many blissful hours, and whom I still loved, though I thought he had been hasty and unjust with me, would never again call me to his side.
+My husband, whom I had spent so many blissful hours and still loved, though I thought he had been hasty and unjust with me, would never again call me to his side.
 Sadder than all things else was the thought that I was cast back in disgrace upon the hands of my poor father, who was now in the decline of life.

-In the days that followed, I have no recollection of what passed, for I sank under the weight of my grief and was for a long time delirious.
+In the days that followed, I have no recollection of what passed, for I sank under the weight of my grief and was, for a long time, glad.
 When I became conscious, my father was bending kindly over me, together with the servants who had ministered to my wants from infancy, and my first thought was that I was still a child.

 But suddenly, the truth flashed through my mind, and in a few moments, I was again delirious.
-After a few days, however, I recovered my reason and began to nerve myself to endure the joyless life that was henceforth to be mine.
+After a few days, however, I recovered my reason and began to nerve myself to endure the joyless life that was now mine.

 I received nothing but unwearied kindness from my father while the servants looked upon me as one who had been most unjustly treated.
 Each seemed striving, by increased compassion and devotion, to make me forget as far as possible my great misfortune.